A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 - Uneven spaces between the hood and fenders

-- Misaligned trunk lids
+- Misaligned trunk lids that don’t sit flush

 - Visible gaps when inspecting the vehicle from different angles